Tense-Turtles/.github/profile/README.md

 ## Hi there 👋!
 We are a trio [[@shell-raiser](https://github.com/shell-raiser), [@thanmaisai](https://github.com/thanmaisai) & [@Beast-Sanjay](https://github.com/beast-sanjay) ], participating in hackathons and stuff
 <br>
-All our Hackathon Projects and also few College Projects go here, so feel free to look around
+All our Hackathon and team projects go here, so feel free to look around

 <!--